CONTENTS

 If the argument is a hash it will store for each generated certificate a hash reference with cert and atime in the hash, where atime is the time of last access (to expire unused entries) and cert is the certificate.
 Please note, that the certificate is in Net::SSLeays internal X509 format and can thus not be simply dumped and restored.
 The key for the hash is an ident either given to clone_cert or generated from the original certificate.

 If the argument is a subroutine it will be called as $cache->(ident,sub).
 This call should return either an existing (cached) (cert,key) or call sub without arguments to create a new (cert,key), store it and return it.
 If called with $cache->('type') the function should just return 1 to signal that it supports the current type of cache.
-If it reutrns nothing instead the older cache interface is assumed for compatibility reasons.
+If it returns nothing instead the older cache interface is assumed for compatibility reasons.

 ($clone_cert,$key) = $mitm->clone_cert($original_cert,[ $ident ])